microsoft/AziHSM-Guest/README.md

 # AziHSM Guest

 Welcome!

+Azure Integrated HSM is now available to use in preview on the AMD v7 preview platform with support for our general purpose Dasv7-series, Dadsv7-series, Easv7-series and Eadsv7-series for 8 vCores VMs and above.
+The Azure Integrated HSM preview will initially have Windows support only.
+Please sign up for the preview using: https://aka.ms/AMDv7_PublicPreview_Signup and we will enable your subscription to deploy.

+Please see the AziHSM overview page to learn more about AziHSM.

 This repository houses sample programs, documentation, and other resources to assist with utilizing the **Azure Integrated Hardware Security Module** (**AziHSM**).
 This also houses official releases of the AziHSM binaries, such as the device driver and the KSP (Key Storage Provider) library.
 Specifically, you'll find: